PopeyeTheSailorsCat/company_names_matches/README.md

 6) Make a startup interface

 ## Run program
 1) Setup db.
-Check db/README.md
+Check for this db/README.md
+2) Setup models.
+Check for this models/README.md

-2) To run program use terminal from project root and write:
+3) To run program use terminal from project root and write:
 ```commandline
 python app/match_names.py yours_company_name
 ```